 Tupper first ran for office as a Conservative in Nova Scotia in 1855.
 In 1864 Tupper took over the office of premier.
-He was a supporter of British North American union.
+He was a supporter of the British North American union.

-Charles Tupper was leader of the Nova Scotia delegates at all three Confederation conferences (the Charlottetown Conference, the Québec Conference, the London Conference).
+Charles Tupper was the leader of the Nova Scotia delegates at all three Confederation conferences (the Charlottetown Conference, the Québec Conference, the London Conference).

 In 1883-95 Tupper served as Canadian High Commissioner to the United Kingdom.